GLP-1 Protein Calculator

 Practical Tips for Hitting Your Target

-Since GLP-1 medications dramatically reduce appetite, eating enough protein in smaller portions is a real challenge.
-Here's how to do it strategically:
+Since GLP-1 medications can make full meals feel less appealing, eating enough protein in smaller portions is a real challenge.
+Here are a few practical ideas many people use: